gjeunen/tombRaider/README.md

 ## 5. Parameters

 Please find below the details about all parameters incorporated into *tombRaider*.
-Parameters associated with input and output files can be found in section 4.
-Input and output files.
+Parameters associated with input and output files can be found in [4.
+Input and output files](#4-input-and-output-files).

 ### 5.1 Main algorithm